 Understanding their needs will help you better gauge what topics to focus your content around while using SEO to target keywords specific to those topics.

 That brings us to the next important step, keyword research.
-To get seen on the search engines, you need to know what people are searching for.
+To get seen on search engines, you need to know what people are searching for.

 Doing keyword research can help you understand who is searching for a given topic, what they’re searching for, and how they like to grasp this information.